 These days, 12V batteries are the heart of many camping setups.
 Whether you are using a dual battery system in the back of a 4WD, or you have batteries in your camper trailer, caravan or RV, they are used everywhere for running a heap of different appliances.
 A good 12V system makes camping much more comfortable, but they aren’t cheap to setup and install.

 I’m always on a mission to help people travel easier, cheaper and better, and one of my pet frustrations is seeing people damaging their 12V batteries through a lack of understanding.
 Batteries cost a lot of money, and if more people understood what they were doing was expensive and a waste, they’d think twice!
+There’s lots of ways you can save money when camping and 4WDing, and this is just one of them.
+For some more, check out 12 ways to wear your 4WD out faster.

 I’m a long way off knowing everything there is to know about 12V systems, but I do know people run their 12V batteries too flat, and damage them in the process.